Skip to content

 In business, relationships drive everything, from cold lead all the way to closed won.
 While you may have everything under control in an Excel file—or in a forest of Post-its around your monitor—using customer relationship management (CRM) software will make it easier to manage and nurture more complex relationships.
 It'll also introduce opportunities for automation and help standardize processes in your company, leading to more consistent touchpoints across channels.

 It sounds huge, I know.
 But you don't have to pay a huge price to get started.
-I've been updating this list for a couple of years, and this year, I considered about 80 free CRM systems and then did in-depth testing on the top contenders.
+I've been updating this list for a few years, and this year, I considered about 80 free CRM systems and then did in-depth testing on the top contenders.

-After dozens of hours of testing, these are the ten best free CRMs.
+After dozens of hours of testing, these are the 15 best free CRMs.

 The best free CRM software

-• HubSpot CRM for integration with your other apps
+• HubSpot CRM for lots of native integration options

 • Streak for adding a CRM to Gmail